 We’ve collated the top 5 reasons that we think make the cloud more secure than dedicated hosting.

 Your cloud virtual machines are encrypted on the disks on which they are stored and this will encompass all data that these virtual machines contain.
 In comparison with dedicated hosting, the data on a dedicated server more often than not isn’t encrypted and represents an easy target for hackers where the server isn’t thoroughly secured.
 As cloud data is encrypted, the data is essentially useless to hackers unless they are also able to obtain the encryption keys that guard the data, but these are often held under tight security themselves; without the encryption keys, data will simply appear as garbled text to the hacker.
 With your data encrypted, this is another line of defence and means that even if the security of the cloud is compromised then the data hosted on your virtual machines is still protected; however, it doesn’t account for scenarios where the login details of your individual virtual machines have been compromised.

-In the case of the public cloud, customers are provided with a fully managed platform that, if you have your services with a reputable web hosting provider, will have been secured to industry standards – in other words you can expect to be hosted in a highly secure environment.
-In terms of web hosting, ‘fully managed’ relates to the level of control that the web hosting provider maintains over the hosting environment; with a public cloud the infrastructure and hardware maintenance is taken care of the web hosting company, so all you have to worry about is setting up and configuring your virtual machines to meet your requirements.
-It also means they are going to go to town with the level of security used and most web hosting companies exploit the latest in security technologies to provide you with an environment which is guarded to an extent that would be hard for most companies to achieve on their own.
+In the case of the public cloud, customers are provided with a fully managed platform that, if you have your services with a reputable web hosting provider, will have been secured to industry standards in other words you can expect to be hosted in a highly secure environment.
+In terms of web hosting, fully managed relates to the level of control that the web hosting provider maintains over the hosting environment; with a public cloud the infrastructure and hardware maintenance are taken care of by the web hosting company, so all you have to worry about is setting up and configuring your virtual machines to meet your requirements.
+It also means they are going to go to town with the level of security used and most web hosting companies exploit the latest in security technologies to provide you with an environment that is guarded to an extent that would be hard for most companies to achieve on their own.